The Best Bags for Moms With Toddlers (2023)

 Out of the corner of my eye, I noticed my 3-year-old dragging pool noodle after pool noodle out of a stand, while the cashier gave me a less-than-enthused look.
 I snapped at him to put them back and leave them alone.

-“I’m just looking at them,” he argued, continuing on.
+“I’m just looking at them,” he argued, continuing on with what he was doing.

 Eventually, we left the store unscathed while I juggled my bags, diaper bag, and my younger toddler.